What Is the Sombrero Galaxy? And Why Is It So Majestic?

 Since the galaxy bulge and dust lane look like the famous Mexican hat, the galaxy was named Sombrero, which means ‘hat’ in Spanish.

-How was the Sombrero Galaxy discovered?
+How Was the Sombrero Galaxy Discovered?

 Despite the large gap between our current modern technology and what was available two hundred years ago, the Sombrero Galaxy was discovered in the late 18th century.
 And like with many other astronomical discoveries, it was not just one person who discovered it but, in fact, many.